NYULibraries/sdr-documentation/accessioning-workflow.md

 The Handles are great for public consumption, but unfortunately the REST API for the Faculty Digital Archive (i.e., the way in which programmed tools interact with the repository) requires the internal dspace_id, and there's no simple way to turn one into another.
 As a work around, we manage our own lookup table, stored in the [edu.nyu repository]("https://github.com/OpenGeoMetadata/edu.nyu/blob/master/misc/handle-dspace-lookup.csv") on GitHub.

 **Make sure to update this table whenever you pre-allocate / "mint" new FDA records.
-Disassociating the dspace_id from the Handle identifier causes problems down the line**
+Disassociating the dspace_id from the Handle identifier causes problems down the line.**

 One way to make updates to the lookup table is to set up git to commit to the `edu.nyu` metadata repository (see [these instructions on how to do it](https://help.github.com/articles/set-up-git/)).
 If you're already set up to commit to the edu.nyu repository, here's a simple way to update the table: